DhruvamW/pwn.college_Dhruvam/Pondering Paths/the_root.md

 ```

 ## What I learned
 Through this challenge I learnt about the root diectory in linux.
-I also learnt about Absolute Path referencing.
 I learnt that files in our computers are stored in directories and not randomly arranged.

 ## References
 https://www.youtube.com/watch?v=b67Jq6IZ3U8&list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC&t=1144s